 In the end, this is an expensive machine, however, if your development work requires a beast, then this is one of the best desktops for programming and coding in 2019.

-Here we had a look at some of the best desktops for programming and coding in 2019.
+Here we had a look at some of the best desktops for programming and coding currently on the market.

 The bottom line here is that the type of desktop you need all depends upon the complexity of the program that you are writing.